Museum of Geosciences Spring 2018 Programs and Events

 Thursday, March 29, 2018.
 Reception 6:00-7:00 pm at the Museum, Lecture 7:00-8:00 in Derring 4069.

-The Museum Spring Public Lecture features Bill Henika, Regional Geologist, who has been mapping geology in the Appalachian Ranges of Western Virginia for many years.
+Bill Henika, Regional Geologist, has been mapping geology in the Appalachian Ranges of Western Virginia for many years.
 He is our "go to" person for local geologic information.
 Geology here is complex and can cause surprising surface effects.
-Recent landslides have brought public attention to the influence of these underlying structures.
+Recent landslides have brought public attention to the influence of underlying structures.

-Please join us for light snacks in the Museum from 6:00-7:00pm with an opportunity to socialize prior to the lecture which will be upstairs in room 4069 at 7:00.
+Please join us for light snacks and social time in the Museum from 6:00-7:00pm prior to the lecture which will be upstairs in room 4069 at 7:00.

 Appropriate for adults, Master Naturalists, VT students, and K-12 teachers interested in learning more about our local geology.
 Free.